 The notion of repairing the world is a fundamental idea in the Jewish tradition, which is deeply rooted in the spirit of the Hebrew Bible.
 The concept of repair of the world implies an image of a world of broken, shattered glass, and that we, as human beings, must repair the broken glass of the world.
 That is, it is a world of hatred, injustice and cruelty, and we must repair the broken, shattered world that we live in (and the concept also implies the use of scientific knowledge and technology in order to improve the world in a physical or material sense as well).

 In my view, the most important message of the Biblical account of the creation of the universe is the idea of the repair of the world, which is a fundamental idea of traditional Judaism having Biblical roots in the Biblical account of creation.
 After God creates the universe, God says “behold, it is very good” (Genesis 1, 31).
 Strikingly, God does not proclaim that the world is perfect or even excellent but merely very good – meaning less than perfect, or imperfect in need of repair and improvement.
 The human being created in the image of God is the only animal who has the creative power to take what is God given such as wheat and to transform it into something even better such as bread – and, the concept of the repair of the world implies a moral obligation not only to overcome hatred, injustice, violence and cruelty in the world but a moral obligation to use scientific knowledge and its practical application of technology in order to improve the quality of human life.
-After God creates the entire universe according to the Biblical account, God says (Genesis 2, 3) “because on it (the 7th day) He ceased from all His work which God created to do” – God creates a world then that is imperfect in need of repair in which there is what to do for the human being (the human being is to improve the quality of human life, and to overcome the hatred, injustice, violence and cruelty in the world).
+After God creates the entire universe according to the Biblical account, it is written (Genesis 2, 3) “because on it (the 7th day) He ceased from all His work which God created to do” – God creates a world then that is imperfect in need of repair in which there is what to do for the human being (the human being is to improve the quality of human life, and to overcome the hatred, injustice, violence and cruelty in the world).

 In Christianity, as a religion in the sense of a faith commitment, faith is an end in and of itself as the very essence of religion.
 In traditional Judaism, which is a religion in the sense of a culture and way of life of the Jewish people, faith is a means in a psychological sense to achieve the moral end of repairing and redeeming this world – and, we are not to despair in our moral commitment to repair and redeem the world.
 There is a remarkable Talmudic teaching (Pirkei Avot 2, 10) – “it is not your duty to finish the work, but neither are you free to abandon it”.
 Our salvation for Jews and human beings is not dependent upon individual faith but upon our repairing and redeeming this world – in the words of our traditional prayer Aleinu “to repair the world in the kingdom of God” (implying that the kingdom of God is not of another world but the repair and redemption of this world).
 In traditional Judaism we stand before God then not as “a lonely man of faith” but as a nation and community refusing to despair in our dedication and moral commitment to repairing and redeeming this world.